official-av/ng-ui-challenge/README.md

 - create mock service and add tests - done
 - implement mock service to return the tariffs mock data async and add sort implementation - done
 - create components and add tests - done
-- implement tariff-row component with presentation UI and tariff input
+- implement tariff-row component with presentation UI and tariff input - done
-- implement tariff-list component with container UI, list of tariff-row and sorting using tariff-sort component
+- implement tariff-list component with container UI, list of tariff-row and sorting using tariff-sort component - done
-- implement tariff-sort component with presentation UI and events to do sort by criteria + by asc/desc
+- implement tariff-sort component with presentation UI and events to do sort by criteria + by asc/desc - done
-- adjust styles to make mobile, tablet friendly
+- adjust styles to make mobile, tablet friendly - done
+- add CSS for good UI/UX - done
-- optimisations + misc
+- optimisations + misc - use track by, use pure pipes - done, use shimmer

 # Decisions
 - why use angular 16 standalone app: becuase it's performant and backward compatible (LTS till Nov2024)